mewithoutnara/PointSurfaceTwist/README.md

 ### Torus Knots - Sonifying Closed Paths on the Torus Surface

-If we follow a path on the surface of the torus that wraps around the major circle *p* times and around the minor circle *q* times, and this path joins its own end, then we get what is called a torus knot - where *p* and *q* are coprime integers: gcd(*p*, *q*) = 1 (i.e. their only common divisor is 1).
+If we follow a path on the surface of the torus that wraps around the major circle *p* times and around the minor circle *q* times, and this path joins its own end, then we get what is called a torus knot - where *p* and *q* are coprime integers: gcd(*p*, *q*) = 1 (i.e. their greatest common divisor is 1).
 In this context we're especially interested in exploring the role of the parameters (*p*, *q*).
 Since (*p*, *q*) define different types of torus knots, perhaps by manipulating these values, we can better understand the underlying structure of the transformations.

 We can implement *p* and *q* in the Torus equation like this:

-Torus Knot Equation

 ```sc
 x = (~c + (~a * cos(~v * ~q))) * cos(~u * ~p);